kamikadze328/SmsSender/README.md

 # SmsSender
-Applocation handle all sms and send it to Telegram
+Application handle all sms and send it to Telegram